 Demographics of St. Joseph County

 St. Joseph County is located on the northern border of Indiana.
 It’s the fifth most populous county in the state of Indiana and is home to over 270,000 people.
-St. Joseph County is made up of several cities, including South Bend, Granger, Lakeville, North Liberty, New Carlisle, Roseland, Walkerton, Osceola, Mishawaka, Indian Village, and the Notre Dame CDP.
+St. Joseph County comprises several cities, including South Bend, Granger, Lakeville, North Liberty, New Carlisle, Roseland, Walkerton, Osceola, Mishawaka, Indian Village, and the Notre Dame CDP.

 Approximately 15% of the population of St. Joseph County is age 65 or older.
 Additionally, the median age in this county is nearing retirement.
 Therefore, we expect a lot of new signups to Medicare Advantage or Medigap plans in the future.
 Now let’s dive into some of the Medicare Advantage plans available for St. Joe residents.